AHartNtkn/AHartNtkn.github.io/index.md

-## The blog of Anthony Hart
+## Math and Science from an Extentional Perspective

 ### About Me

 I'm currently a data science student.
-I'm interested in dependent type theory, extentional type theories, machine learning, and the foundations of logic and mathematics.
+I'm interested in dependent type theory, extensional type theories, machine learning, and the foundations of logic and mathematics.

 ## Blog Posts